- Home

 Reporting sexual assault

-• Sexual Assault Helpline 1800 010 120
+- Sexual Assault Helpline 1800 010 120

-• LGBTIQ+ Legal Service (07) 3124 7160
+- LGBTQIA+ Legal Service (07) 3124 7160

-• Reporting to police in person, online or via the Alternative Reporting Option (see below).
+- Reporting to police in person, online or via the Alternative Reporting Option (see below).

 QPS Alternative Reporting Option

 The QPS Alternative Reporting Option (ARO) exists for victims of sexual assault and provides an alternative to making a formal police complaint.
 Many victims have reasons for not officially reporting sexual assault.
 ARO gives the victim of sexual assault the opportunity to provide police with the full circumstances of their assault with the option of remaining anonymous.
-Find out more ARO information and the online ARO - Sexual Assault Form
+Find out more ARO information and the online ARO - Sexual Assault Form.

-Vilification of LGBTIQ+ people
+Vilification of LGBTQIA+ people

 There are two types of vilification offences within the Anti-Discrimination Act 1991 (Qld), one civil and one criminal.
 The first of these offences is section 124A of the Act, ‘Vilification on grounds of race, religion, sexuality or gender identity unlawful,’ which provides civil remedies and is dealt with by the Queensland Human Rights Commission (QHRC).